slideflow/slideflow/docs-source/source/layer_activations.rst

       annotations=labels
     )

-Tile-level feature activations for each slide can be accessed directly from ``slideflow.model.DatasetFeatures.activations``, a dict mapping slide names to numpy arrays of shape ``(num_tiles, num_features)``.
-Logits are stored in ``slideflow.model.DatasetFeatures.logits``, a dict mapping slide names to numpy arrays of shape ``(num_tiles, num_logits)``.
-Tile-level location data (coordinates from which the tiles were taken from their respective source slides) is stored in ``slideflow.model.DatasetFeatures.locations``, a dict mapping slide names to numpy arrays of shape ``(num_tiles, 2)`` (``x``, ``y``).
+Tile-level feature activations for each slide can be accessed directly from ``slideflow.DatasetFeatures.activations``, a dict mapping slide names to numpy arrays of shape ``(num_tiles, num_features)``.
+Logits are stored in ``slideflow.DatasetFeatures.logits``, a dict mapping slide names to numpy arrays of shape ``(num_tiles, num_logits)``.
+Tile-level location data (coordinates from which the tiles were taken from their respective source slides) is stored in ``slideflow.DatasetFeatures.locations``, a dict mapping slide names to numpy arrays of shape ``(num_tiles, 2)`` (``x``, ``y``).

-To return the average logits value for each slide (averaged across constituent tiles), use :func:`slideflow.model.DatasetFeatures.logits_mean`.
-Similarly, :func:`slideflow.model.DatasetFeatures.logits_predict` can be used to generate final slide-level logit predictions.
+To return the average logits value for each slide (averaged across constituent tiles), use :func:`slideflow.DatasetFeatures.logits_mean`.
+Similarly, :func:`slideflow.DatasetFeatures.logits_predict` can be used to generate final slide-level logit predictions.

-Features across categories can be statistically compared using :func:`slideflow.model.DatasetFeatures.stats`, which will calculate and save statistics to a specified directory.
+Features across categories can be statistically compared using :func:`slideflow.DatasetFeatures.stats`, which will calculate and save statistics to a specified directory.

 .. code-block:: python

     features.stats('/outdir', method='mean')

-To compare layer features across outcome categories and find features which differ significantly across categories, use the :func:`slideflow.model.DatasetFeatures.box_plots` function.
+To compare layer features across outcome categories and find features which differ significantly across categories, use the :func:`slideflow.DatasetFeatures.box_plots` function.
 For example, to generate boxplots for the first 100 features:

 .. code-block:: python